Garret Visser, a Conservation Program Coordinator with the Idaho Wildlife Federation (IWF) spoke to Chamber members at their general meeting June 5.

 In the face of overwhelming decimation of fish and game by overharvest and habitat destruction, IWF accrued affiliate clubs who shared goals to protect and return habitat and wildlife through ecologic restoration, education, and policy change.

-Visser was asked if the decline might be part of a cycle, there have been low numbers to return in other years.
+Visser was asked by if the decline might be part of a cycle, there have been low numbers to return in other years.
 The numbers seemed to have bounced back for a spell.
 What effect does the condition of our oceans have on the fish?
 Is there sufficient food?
 Were the dams to blame and/or warmer waters?

 Many factors contribute to fewer fish returning, and though countless efforts and 16 billion dollars have been poured into the fish recovery project the numbers of healthy fish are still dwindling.